 This elective pharmacy practice experience is designed to give the student hands-on experience in clinical pharmacokinetics.
-The student will assess the utility of population averages in prediction drug concentration of dosage as well as learn to base therapeutic recommendation on measured drug concentrations.
+The student will assess the utility of population averages in predicting drug concentration of dosage and learn to base therapeutic recommendations on measured drug concentrations.
 This experience is directed toward monitoring drug therapy based on patient response rather than the sheer manipulation of numbers.
 Expertise in calculations is expected from didactic course work.
-Prerequisite: Good standing as a 4th year student in the professional program.
+Prerequisite: Must be enrolled in the fourth professional year.